jintazheng/jintazheng.github.io/_pages/about.md

 I am a final-year PhD student supervised by Prof. [Eugene Zhang](https://web.engr.oregonstate.edu/~zhange/) in the Electrical Engineering & Computer Science Department at Oregon State University.
 I hold a Bachelor's degree in Computer Science from Sichuan University.

 My work mainly focus computer graphics and mathematical/scientific visualization.
-I am interested in combining complex and abstract mathematical theories with computer graphics to create visually compelling results.
+I am interested in combining mathematical theories with computer graphics for visualization and interaction.
 Conversely, using computer graphics to immerse humans into mathematical theories.
 Additionally, I am also researching how to immerse humans into virtual soundscapes.
 This involves separating, analyzing synthesizing, and propagating sound to enhance the immersive experience.

 I have also collaborated with Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) on designing rumble strips to contribute to reducing exterior noise using finite element modeling.